Do you know the average MCAT score or what's a good score, and ways to get a top score?

-If you study medical school admissions statistics for the most recent first year medical school class the average MCAT score of accepted applicants was 32.
-So you need to strive for comparable numbers or better.
+Taking a look at the more recent medical school admissions statistics you'll realize the numbers have increased where the first year medical school class has an average MCAT score of 32.
+To be competitive you'll need comparable numbers or better.

 These are just a few aspects to consider when predicting good MCAT scores.
-There is no hard and fast rule when it concerns your average MCAT score.
+There is no hard and fast rule when it comes to your average MCAT score.

 If you are dead set on hearing numbers about good MCAT scores I would venture to say having a 36 or better as a combined score will open a lot of doors to the best medical schools.
 I am sure you realize this means achieving a 12 or better on each section of the MCAT.
-This may seem like a very high goal but it is possible to achieve.
+This may seem like a high goal but it's possible.